 Design Tip

-You can go for an all-gray scheme but add a pop of white in something like the kitchen island.
-This adds visual appeal to the space.
+Try an all-gray scheme but add a pop of white on a central element, like a kitchen island.
+This draws the eye and breaks up the darkness.

 12. Adding Patterns